galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 ><hands-on-title>Files upload</hands-on-title>
 >
-> 1. In the folder window, {% icon galaxy-upload %} Upload the `single-cell-scrna-case_monocle3-rstudio.ipynb` and three data files that you had downloaded from your computer.
+> 1. In the folder window, Upload the `single-cell-scrna-case_monocle3-rstudio.ipynb` and three data files that you had downloaded from your computer.
 >
 > 2. Right-click on the files and rename them so that it’s easier to refer to them:
 > - `GalaxyX-[Extracted_cell_annotations_(obs)]` to `cells`